Field's horned viper: Venom

 There is a more pronounced difference between the two species, P. fieldi and P. persicus, with regard to their venom.
-While Persian horned viper venom exhibits strong hemorrhagic activity typical of most vipers, the venom of P. fieldi is unusual in that contains several fractions that show marked neurotoxic activity.
+While Persian horned viper venom exhibits strong hemorrhagic activity typical of most vipers, the venom of P. fieldi is unusual in that it contains several fractions that show marked neurotoxic activity.
 No antivenin is available for bites from either species.
 It is reported that a polyvalent antiserum does offer some protection from the hemotoxins, but none against the neurotoxic effects of P. fieldi venom.